EQuimper/youtube-introduction-to-sqlc-with-fiber/README.md

-# youtube-go-fiber-introduction
+# youtube-go-fiber-with-sqlc
-An introduction to Fiber an express-like library for golang
+How to add SQLC with Go Fiber

 Youtube video: https://youtu.be/MfFi4Gt-tos